cosmic-sense/misc/datashare/index.md

 WGS-84 (EPSG code: 4326)

 ### Temporal reference
-Specify date / time according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) in UTC (example: `2019-01-23` for date, `2019-01-23T06:42:14Z` for datetime)
+Specify date / time according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) in UTC (i.e. UTC+1 (standard winter time) minus 1 hour; example: `2019-01-23` for date, `2019-01-23T06:42:14Z` for datetime)

-For any time series, metadata have to specify whether the data represents instantaneous or time-integrated/averaged values, and, for the latter, the length of the interval, and whether the time stamp represents the start or the end of that interval.
+For any time series, [metadata](#Meta-data) have to specify whether the data represents instantaneous or time-integrated/averaged values, and, for the latter, the length of the interval, and whether the time stamp represents the start or the end of that interval.

 ### Variables and units